-- T GH 303 Global Challenges (5 credits)
+- T GH 303 (5 credits)

-- T GH 490 Research Methods (2)
+- T GH 490 (2)

-- T GH 491 Thesis Symposium (1)
+- T GH 491 (1)

-- T GH 494 Thesis (5) or T GH 495 Reflection Essay or Independent Research (2-5) or T GH 496 Experiential Learning (5)
+- T GH 494 (5)\ or T GH 495 (2-5)\ or T GH 496 (5)

-Students who complete a study abroad experience (minimum 3 weeks) may choose to write the two-credit senior reflection essay in lieu of their five-credit senior thesis.
+Students who complete a study abroad experience (minimum 3 weeks) may choose to write the twocredit senior reflection essay in lieu of their five-credit senior thesis.
 All other students must complete a five-credit thesis or internship that is global in scope.
 All students completing the Minor in Global Engagement must also complete a full five-credit capstone.
-Capstone projects are presented at the spring Global Honors Research Colloquium/Global Engagement Conference.
+Capstone projects are presented at the spring Global Engagement Conference.

-Global Honors Program Minors/Pathways
+IIGE Program Minors/Pathways